elchininet/home-assistant-javascript-templates/README.md

 ### Refs variables

-`Refs` refers to "reactive variables".
+`Refs` refers to "reactive variables", for each variable inside `refs`, [a ref object](#ref-and-unref) is registered behind the scenes.
 If you use a reactive variable in a template, this template will get re-render if the value of that reactive variable changes.
 To access reactive variables in a template you just need to access the `refs` object.
 The name of this object can be changed through the `refsVariableName` option of the [HomeAssistantJavaScriptTemplates class](#homeassistantjavascripttemplates-class).

 #### Declaring a global reactive variable